 Of course, they all say they “only buy the best” buses.
 I’m sure that’s their intention, but isn’t that everyone’s intention?
 If it’s on the lot for sale, it meets some minimum level or another.
 It’s not magic.
 But it’s not necessarily awful.
 The market is what it is.
 If you can save 4 days of driving and $3000 of fuel and hotels and all the uncertainty of buying a bus you’ve never seen in person by spending $3500 more for a local bus you’ve seen in person and test driven, wouldn’t that be worth it?

 So What’s The Best Way To Buy A Bus?

 My first bus I bought from a transportation company who listed it on Craigslist.
 I’m the third owner of it.
 My second bus I bought through Facebook marketplace and I’m the second owner.
+My third bus I bought at auction and it was by far the cheapest, but also cost me 4 days of driving and hotel rooms.
 I’ve met people who have bought buses through every one of the described mechanisms and almost nobody has anything really negative to say about their purchase experience.
 Although there is some selection bias, as the people I meet have successfully converted (or are still successfully converting!) their bus.